getify/foi-lang/test-new-tokenizer/Syntactic-Grammar.md

 visible production emits an AST node whose type matches the production name exactly — no aliasing, no name-rewriting.
-Where multiple productions share structural shape but differ in inner content (e.g. the five paren-grouping variants), each is its own distinct AST node, named to reflect its inner content.
+Where multiple productions share structural shape but differ in inner content (e.g. the six paren-grouping variants), each is its own distinct AST node, named to reflect its inner content.

 **Trivia is explicit.** Two hidden helpers: